-Traditionally, the contact information with your name is centered at the top of each page with the page number on every page following the first one.
+Traditionally, the contact information with your name is centred at the top of each page with the page number on every page following the first one.
 Canada resumes are kept on file for 3 to 6 months or longer, so any contact details you give have to remain accurate in the long term.
-A daytime phone number, with the international access code and e-mail are most important.
+A daytime phone number, with the international access code and e-mail, are most important.

-The main feature of Canada resume is the objective and/or goal of your career.
+The main feature of a Canadian resume is the objective and/or goal of your career.
 Clear, precise and operational "Career Objective" should use short and punchy sentences filled with action verbs and power words.
 It contains information about the function, the level of responsibility and the type of enterprise you would like to work for.

 "Education" lists colleges and/or universities attended, dates of attendance, courses of study and diplomas or degrees.
 Also, mention extra courses or training, internships, computer skills and foreign travel.
 Detail your linguistic abilities with reference to the spoken and written levels.

 "Work Experience" specifies the firm names, your titles, dates of employment and responsibilities.
 State whether the work was temporary or part-time.
 If you have no job at the present, you should mention that fact also.
 Bear in mind, that looking for a job in Canada, is much like selling a product.
 You are selling yourself, so make your resume more effective by providing examples to prove your achievements.
-Use power words and action verbs to describe them, such as contributed, organized, managed, developed etc. Bullet point these at the start of a sentence for maximum impact.
+Use power words and action verbs to describe them, such as contributed, organized, managed, developed etc. Bullet points these at the start of a sentence for maximum impact.

 Legally Canadian employers are not allowed to discriminate.
-Employment decisions based on attributes other than a person's qualification to perform a job - e.g. race, color, gender, religion, personal associations, national origin, age, disability, political beliefs, HIV status, marital status, pregnancy, sexual orientation, family responsibilities or whether you hold a current driving license etc. are prohibited.
+Employment decisions based on attributes other than a person's qualification to perform a job - e.g. race, colour, gender, religion, personal associations, national origin, age, disability, political beliefs, HIV status, marital status, pregnancy, sexual orientation, family responsibilities or whether you hold a current driving license etc. are prohibited.
 So, ply safe and carefully consider what to leave out of your resume.
 Exclude anything that might give prospective employers a chance to discriminate against you and never include a photo.

 Canadian employers often scan resumes, so make your resume scannable by avoiding for example lines, underlines or italic fonts etc.